-Spending more than we earn — it’s an affliction that we’ve seen time and time again.
+Spending more than we earn is an affliction that we’ve seen time and time again.
 And we see this most notably in the celebrities who manage to make a fortune, and then, somehow, they lose it all.
 Just take a look at five-division world champion Floyd “Money” Mayweather Jr.

-Make no mistake, Mayweather is an extraordinarily gifted athlete with a ridiculous work ethic.
+Make no mistake, Floyd Mayweather is an extraordinarily gifted athlete with a ridiculous work ethic.
 He earned every single dollar he made.
 But his money mentality is earn and spend.
 Rapper 50 Cent, Mayweather’s former business partner, has simplified the boxer’s financial strategy: “It’s fight, get the money, spend the money, fight.
 Fight, get the money, spend the money, fight.”
 If he stops fighting, the money machine stops, the cash flow stops, his income stops – his financial world comes to a grinding halt.

 You have to make the shift from just working for money to a world where your money works for you.
 Tapping the power of compound interest, strategic asset allocation, annuities and municipal bonds, for example, can help you make the game winnable.
 Because the goal is to build a money machine that ultimately can take your place, that can make money while you sleep and never runs dry.
-When you achieve that, not only will you have greater financial security, you’ll have financial freedom, and that Is something you simply cannot put a price on.
+When you achieve that, not only will you have greater financial security, you’ll have financial freedom – and that is something you simply cannot put a price on.